bloom-works/handbook/README.md

 Feel free to look at any of the existing sections as a starting point.

+### Adding an image

+If you need to embed an image in a Handbook page, put the image file in the `/img` folder.
+The resulting URL pattern will be: `/img/FILENAME.suffix`.

 ## Checking code before PR
 ### Running Linters
 1. Navigate to the base of this repo